anylots/staking-with-erc4626/README.md

 # Aleo-staking

-This repository contains a sample project that deposit aleo and earn reward;
+This repository contains a project about staking that deposit aleo and earn reward; Based on ERC-4626;
-Base on erc4626;

 ## How to deploy